 I’m Sue Thorn and I’ve owned dobermanns for over 20 years.
 The first, Max, was bought as a pet and watch dog.
 His trainer was so impressed with his conformation and movement that she persuaded me to let her show him at a couple of local shows.
 He was placed every time and then started winning – and I was hooked.
 Max was shown mainly at open shows, where he was almost always placed and had several BOB, and at local (Companion Dog) shows, where he regularly won BIS, including at his last show at the age of 10.
 I moved up to open and championship shows with Nina (Cosajoro Nina Simone at Grafmax).
 I also attended the SW Dog Training and Behaviour Centre for obedience and agility training with Nina, who was very focused and loved being made to do difficult things accurately.
 She gained her KC Good Citizen Bronze, Silver and Gold and also the SWDTBC Foundation and Intermediate certificates.

-In 2009 I mated Nina to Jay and Martin Horgan’s Int, Lux Ch Aritaur Histabraq SchH3 (Bracco).
-I chose Bracco because I was impressed with Jay and Martin’s focus on breeding for health, temperament and longevity.
+In 2009 I mated Nina to Jay Kershaw’s Int, Lux Ch Aritaur Histabraq SchH3 (Bracco).
+I chose Bracco because I was impressed with Jay’s focus on breeding for health, temperament and longevity.
 I was also impressed that they work their dogs at Schutzhund (IPO) as well as showing them.
 Nina had her first litter, the Jazz litter, on 14 May 2009 and I kept a boy, Satchmo (Bel, Neth Ch Grafmax Louis Armstrong ShCM RL1Ex).
 Satchmo has a wonderful temperament and also has his KC Bronze, Silver and Gold and his SWDTBC Foundation as well as being the first UK dobermann to qualify Rally level 3, RL3Ex.

 Satchmo won his first class at 6 months and 1 day.
 I was only able to show him quite lightly for his first two years as I was working long hours, but he did very well during that time.
 He obtained his Show Certificate of Merit in autumn 2012, and moved into the big time by winning Limit Dog and CC at Crufts 2013 under Stuart Mallard.